DStull99/Data-Analytics-Portfolio-/README.md

 # Data-Analytics-Portfolio-
-This is my data analytics portfolio of projects I have worked on in the past.
+This is my data analytics portfolio of some projects I have worked on in the past.
 Tools used include Excel, SQL, Tableau, Python &amp; R.

 ## Project 1: Portfolio Analysis & Optimization Using Excel
 *Skills & Tools Used: Web Scraping, Linear Optimization, Scenario Analysis, Statistical Analysis, Excel Data Analysis ToolPak*